emqx/emqx-docs/en_US/messaging/mqtt-shared-subscription.md

 Shared subscription topics prefixed with `$queue/` are for subscribers not in groups.
 It is a special case of a shared subscription topic with a `$share` prefix.
 You can understand it as all subscribers in a subscription group such as `$share/$queue`.

 <img src="./assets/shared_subscription_queue.jpg" alt="shared_subscription_queue" style="zoom:50%;" />

+## Shared Subscription and Session

+The concept of shared subscription and the use of a persistent session in MQTT clients presents a contradiction, making it impossible to use both features simultaneously.
+If you are using the shared subscription functionality, it is essential to enable the clean session feature on the client by setting the `clean_session` parameter to `true`.

+The persistent session (`clean_session=false`) feature ensures that subscribers can resume data flow immediately after reconnecting without losing any messages.
+This is vital for maintaining reliable message delivery.
+By setting the `clean_session` parameter to `false`, the session persists even when the client goes offline, allowing the device to continue receiving messages.
+However, since the device is offline, it may not process the received messages promptly, leading to a potential accumulation of messages within the session over time.

+When the shared subscription is enabled and another device within the same group takes over the data flow of the offline device, it won't receive any of the accumulated messages because they are considered part of the session of the original device.
+Consequently, if the device remains offline for an extended period, the message buffer of the persistent session could overflow, resulting in message loss.
+This situation can disrupt load balancing and eventually lead to the depletion of memory and storage resources, negatively impacting the system's stability and overall performance.

+For more information on the persistent session, see [MQTT Persistent Session and Clean Session Explained](https://www.emqx.com/en/blog/mqtt-session).

 ## Try Shared Subscription with MQTTX Desktop